RajidiSahithi/Session_10/README.md

 </pre>
 * Use the transform -RandomCrop 32, 32 (after padding of 4) >> FlipLR >> Followed by CutOut(8, 8)
 * Batch size = 512
-* Use ADAM, and CrossEntropyLoss
+* Use ADAM and CrossEntropyLoss
 * Target Accuracy: 90%

 ## CONTENTS :